Getting Started

 npm install acorn.css

-Then import in your JavaScript/TypeScript:
+Then import it:

 import 'acorn.css';

-Or import in your CSS:
+Or in CSS:

 @import 'acorn.css';